VoidOne-App/VoidOne/README.md

 ### Lightweight by Design

-Every background process, dependency, and runtime component should have a reason to exist.
+Dependencies, background processes, and runtime components should justify their resource cost.

 ### User Ownership

-The player should remain in control of their library, data, configuration, and experience.
+Players should remain in control of their games, data, configuration, and experience.

-### Open by Design

-The project should remain transparent and accessible to its community.

 ### Evidence Over Marketing

 Performance and technical claims should be backed by implementation, testing, or reproducible benchmarks.

+### Human-Controlled Automation

+Automation and AI may accelerate engineering, but final engineering responsibility remains human.

+### Long-Term Maintainability

+Architecture should remain understandable, testable, and extensible as the project grows.

 ---

-# ✅ Current Capabilities
+# ✅ Current Foundation

-This section describes the current project foundation.
+This section describes the project's current foundation rather than its long-term ambitions.

-Future functionality is intentionally documented separately.

-## Native Application Foundation
+## 🧠 Native Core

-VoidOne is built around:
+VoidOne is built around modern native technologies:

 - **C++23**
 - **Qt 6.8**